Operation Roundup (1951): Advance

 Gains in the X Corps' zone remained much shorter.
 East of Route 29, the ROK 3rd Division by dark on 11 February advanced through light opposition to positions 5 mi above Hoengsong.
 Next east, the ROK 5th Division reoriented and moved through moderate resistance within 4 mi of its east flank blocking positions.
 The 1st Battalion, 187th RCT, meanwhile went into the position designed to place it at the right rear of the ROK 5th Division; from the Pyongchang area the 2nd Battalion, 31st Infantry, easily seized its terrain objective to the northwest in the effort to drive KPA forces into the ROK 5th Division's path.
 The ROK, however, were still some distance from their objectives.
 On and west of Route 29, the ROK 8th Division found lighter resistance, KPA forces tending to withdraw before actually obliged to do so.
 By nightfall on the 11th the 21st Regiment stood astride Route 29 9 mi north of Hoengsong.
 To the west, the 10th and then the 16th Regiments held positions 10 mi northwest of Hoengsong along the crest of the mountains between Hoengsong and Route 24.
 A 3 mi gap separated the 21st and 10th Regiments, and about 1 mi of open space stood between the 10th and 16th Regiments.
 2 mi behind the 21st Regiment, the tanks and infantry of Support Team B, which had been attached to the ROK regiment, were assembled along Route 29.
 Another 1 mi down the road, the infantry and artillery of Support Force 21 occupied positions near the town of Ch’angbong-ni.
-Below Support Force 21, the 3rd Battalion, 38th Infantry, on General Almond's order had moved up from Hoengsong into a blocking position at the junction of Route 29 and the mountain road leading west.
+Below Support Force 21, the 3rd Battalion, 38th Infantry, on Almond's order had moved up from Hoengsong into a blocking position at the junction of Route 29 and the mountain road leading west.
 Support Team A, whose tanks and infantry were attached to the 16th Regiment, was 2 mi further out on the mountain road.
 Still further out, between Support Team A and the front of the 16th Regiment, which lay across the mountain road, were the ROK 20th and 50th Field Artillery Battalions and the command posts of both the 10th and 16th Regiments.
 The nearest of the 2nd Division defenses around Chip’yong-ni now stood 4 mi southwest of the 16th Regiment.
 After securing Chip’yong-ni before the opening of the operation, the 23rd Infantry Regiment had established a perimeter around the town, and Colonel Paul L. Freeman Jr. had run patrols east, west, and north.
 The patrol encounters with enemy forces were mostly minor, but by 9 February one particularly strong position was discovered on Hill 444 some 4 mi east of Chip’yong-ni.
 On the 9th Freeman sent a battalion east and the 1st Battalion, 9th Infantry Regiment, came north from the Yoju area to reduce the enemy strongpoint.
 The latter battalion occupied the height on the 11th and thus held the 2nd Division position closest to the ROK 8th Division.